 Noncontrolling Interests-Noncontrolling interests represent the portion of Waldencast Partners LP that the Company controls and consolidates but does not own.
 The Company recognizes each noncontrolling holder's respective share of the estimated fair value of the net assets at the date of formation or acquisition.
 Noncontrolling interests are subsequently adjusted for the noncontrolling holder's share of additional contributions, distributions and their share of the net earnings or losses of each respective consolidated entity.
 The Company allocates net income or loss to noncontrolling interests based on the weighted average ownership interest during the period.
-The net income (loss) that is not attributable to the Company is reflected in net income (loss) attributable to noncontrolling interests in the consolidated statements of operations and comprehensive loss.
-The Company does not recognize a gain or loss on transactions with a consolidated entity in which it does not own 100% of the equity, but the Company reflects the difference in cash received or paid from the noncontrolling interests carrying amount as additional paid-in-capital.
+The net income (loss) that is not attributable to the Company is reflected in net income (loss) attributable to noncontrolling interests in the consolidated entity in which it does not own 100% of the equity, but the Company reflects the difference in cash received or paid from the noncontrolling interests carrying amount as additional paid-in-capital.